-HRIP interns must complete the necessary coursework to obtain either the University Certificate in Heritage Resources Management or the Post-Baccalaureate in Heritage Resources Management.
+HRIP interns must complete the necessary coursework to obtain either the University Certificate in Heritage Resources Management or the Graduate Diploma in Heritage Resources Management.
 Unless an intern presents transfer credit or is able to successfully complete a challenge for credit process for certain courses, it will be necessary for that intern to complete eight courses plus the Practicum over the four years.
 Thus, interns need to complete two courses per year and leave sufficient time for the Practicum to remain employed by AU.

 Based on the September 2009 fee schedule, the Undergraduate Certificate normally would cost a non-intern, Canadian student residing in Alberta $6298.00, and the Graduate Diploma would cost $9866.00.
 However, as employees of AU, tuition fees are paid by AU.
 HRIP Interns’ tuition benefits must be applied to the HRIP courses.